 Natural supplements that support healthy nerve function and have anti-inflammatory properties may help mitigate nerve damage.
 They can also support the downstream inflammation that contributes to neuropathic pain.

-- Alpha-lipoic acid is an antioxidant used by the body to manage or prevent oxidative stress.
+Alpha-lipoic acid is an antioxidant used by the body to manage or prevent oxidative stress.
 This type of stress contributes to nerve fiber damage in neuropathy.
 Studies show that alpha-lipoic acid may relieve diabetic neuropathy symptoms, possibly by improving blood flow to the nerves.
-It especially reduced burning and stabbing pains.
+It can especially reduce burning and stabbing pains.

-- Thiamine, also known as Vitamin B1, is critical for proper nerve function.
+Also known as Vitamin B1, thiamine is critical for proper nerve function.
 The peripheral nerves that run down the arms and legs rely very heavily on thiamine.
 They can become damaged in cases of deficiency, leading to peripheral neuropathy.
 In fact, studies have shown that thiamine may have both protective and therapeutic properties against diabetic peripheral neuropathy.

 From tingling sensations to burning pains to extreme sensitivity to touch, diabetic neuropathy can be very painful as it progresses.
 If you want to relieve neuropathic pain, there are a number of things you can try.

 In recent years, CBD has sprung up as a popular ingredient in pain-relieving topicals and ingestibles.
-Research has shown that CBD may have strong anti-inflammatory properties.
+Pain research has shown that CBD may have strong anti-inflammatory properties.
 These may help pain conditions like arthritis and back pain.